midversestudios/AppEngage/ANE SDK/README.md

 ##Starting up the ANE nGage SDK

-1. Add nGageANE to the projects Native Extensions (remember to check the box for nGageANE for the platform(s) on which you are developing)
+1. Add nGageANE_v114.ane to the projects Native Extensions.
+Remember to check the box for nGageANE for the platform(s) on which you are developing.
+(Note: if you are already using the Google Play Services Library with your app use nGageANE_v114_no_GplayLib.ane instead)

 2. In your apps Manifest file add the lines inside the <application> tag: